nubificus/vaccel-docs/docs/virtio.md

-We extended the idea of accelerated crypto operations to any acceleratable operation, which resulted in the `virtio-accel` module and the corresponding `vAccelRT` plugin that uses it to allow vAccel applications to use accelerated operations from within a Virtual Machine.
+We extended the idea of accelerated crypto operations to any acceleratable operation, which resulted in the `virtio-accel` module and the corresponding `vAccel` plugin that uses it to allow vAccel applications to use accelerated operations from within a Virtual Machine.
 Currently we support the AWS Firecracker and QEMU hypervisors.